...

 In the following sections, we will go into more detail about the process of making arm injury claims.
 We primarily look at how arm injury compensation is calculated, and we provide information on how a No Win No Fee solicitor could help.

-You can contact one of our advisers for a free evaluation of whether you are eligible to make an arm injury claim or to make any other enquiry.
+You can contact one of our advisers for a free evaluation of your case.

 How Long Do I Have To Make An Arm Injury Claim?

-The general time limit for personal injury claims is set out in the Limitations Act 1980.
+The general time limit for personal injury claims is set out in the Limitation Act 1980.
 It is three years from the date of the injury.

 Exceptions to this time limit apply to minors or people who lack the mental capacity to claim.
 They are not able to start a claim for themselves.